MarkMeltzer/SLICES-galaxy-experimentation/README.md

 1. Register account through the web interface.
 2. Edit `admin_users` in `/config/galaxy.yml` to the email of your galaxy account to get access to the admin panel.
 Restart the instance (see below).

+### Install tools
+Some tools are provided with the instance while others need to be installed from external repositories, for example a json processing tool called jq.
+This can be installed via the admin panel --> install and uninstalled --> search for jq --> install.

 ### Install tool dependencies
 Some tools require their own dependencies.
 These can be installed via the web-interface by going to the Admin panel --> manage dependencies, selecting the missing dependencies and pressing install.